otto-de/api-guidelines/content/guidelines/040_Events-(WIP)/020_CloudEvents/010_CloudEvents/030_must-follow-naming-schema-for-type.md

 - Using the type as a primary means by which consumer identify an event.
 - Guaranteeing consumers a stable event type that will never change in an incompatible way.

 The `type` is made of segments.
 Segments are separated by `"."`.
 Each segment must be written in kebab-case.
-Only lower case ASCII characters, numbers and `"-"` are allowed.
+Only lower case english letters, numbers and `"-"` are allowed.

 ### General